shawnferry/HOL7712-gitbook/agents/add-the-agent.md

 1. Get the list of certs waiting to be signed

-  $$Command-20$$
+$$
+PUP-20
+$$

   `puppet cert list`

-  > "www.us.oracle.com" \(SHA256\) 42:77:38:C8:C0:7F:0B:9B:4E:90:F7:EA:2C:76:99:48:CE:63:6B:1D:9D:DA:67:46:06:A3:AB:50:16:3E:CC:23[^2]
+  > "www.oracle.lab" \(SHA256\) 42:77:38:C8:C0:7F:0B:9B:4E:90:F7:EA:2C:76:99:48:CE:63:6B:1D:9D:DA:67:46:06:A3:AB:50:16:3E:CC:23[^2]

   ![](/images/ADD01-PUP-020-cert-list.png)

-1. Sign the cert you should only have one certifcate to sign
+1. Sign the cert you should only have one certificate to sign

-  $$Command-21$$
+$$
+PUP-21
+$$

-  `puppet cert sign www-0.us.oracle.com`
+  `puppet cert sign www-0.oracle.lab`

-  > Notice: Signed certificate request for www.us.oracle.com
+  > Notice: Signed certificate request for www.oracle.lab

   ![](/images/ADD01-PUP-021-cert-sign.png)

 ## What just happened, again?

-\(and why does your screenshot look relly different than my output\)
+\(and why does your screenshot look really different than my output\)

 ![](/images/ADD01-WWW-005.1-pluginsync.png)

 After the certificate is signed the puppet agent will be able to connect to the master.
 When the first connection is made pluginsync copies all the plugins from the master to the agent.
-I pre-conneced the agent then disconencted it, removed some of the files and ran through the steps again.
+I pre-connected the agent then disconnected it, removed some of the files and ran through the steps again.
 Puppet only copies the files that are missing or changed.
 **Note:** If your agent timed out or you don't feel like waiting you can just run it again\/kill it and run it again.

 ## Why aren't you using the same prompt on the agent?